luco17/personalSite/src/content/posts/mistakes.md

 ### #1.
 Aiming too wide

 ‘Make a product that appeals to many people to maximise your potential market.’
-This seductively simple statement fooled me twice.
-Here’s what I got wrong:
+This idea fooled me twice; here’s what I got wrong:

 To me, broad appeal meant attracting lots of fitness niches, so I interviewed triathletes, powerlifters, bodybuilders, crossfitters, etc. Each niche had their own problems and feature requests but instead of recognising a signal to refine our audience, I saw more opportunity.

-The problems became evident when trying to turn this mish-mash of requests into a coherent product.
+Problems surfaced when turning this mix of user problems into a coherent product.
 Our backlog, test surface and engineering bills all grew.
 This increased mass slowed my decision making.
 Questions like ‘how do we display content on the home page’ became tougher when trying to please multiple communities.
 The UI grew more complicated.

 It also negatively impacted marketing.
-In trying to appeal to many niches, each of whom had their own workouts, influencers and brands, we struggled create content that resonated with anyone.
-As an early stage company you have to have a clear voice to stand out, you can’t do that with platitudes.
+In trying to appeal to many niches, each of whom had their own workouts, influencers and brands, we struggled to create content that resonated with anyone.
+Early stage companies need a clear voice to stand out, it can’t be done with platitudes.

 Focusing on a niche would have given us a smaller, more complete set of user problems, a correspondingly tighter feature set and helped shape a coherent marketing strategy.